alegarciadelrio/devops-challenges/aws-developer-associate.md

 - **BatchGetItem**: Permits the retrieval of multiple items from one or more tables in a single operation
 - **Parallel Scan API**: Scan is distributed across your table’s partitions
-- **Limit parameter**: To control the amount of data returned per request, prevent throttsling.
+- **Limit parameter**: To control the amount of data returned per request, prevent throttsling

+### Security

+- **Read-only access**: To certain items and attributes in a table or a secondary index
+- **write-only access**: To certain attributes in a table, based upon the identity of that user

+---

 ### Provisioned Capacity